afif1400/afif1400/README.md

 I am Mohammed Afif Ahmed, a computer science student at Pes University, Bangalore;

 <!-- - 🔭 I’m currently working on a [microserviced application][gittix] -->
-- 🔭 I'm currently working on a configurable lab environment using docker container
+- 🔭 I'm currently working on a social media application using aws serverless architecture and reactjs
-- 🌱 I’m currently learning devops
+- 🌱 I’m currently learning devops and serverless
 - 👯 I’m looking to collaborate on some webddev projects
 - 🥅 2020 goals: learn android app development brushup DSA skills and read books
   <br />